 Tallahassee rent prices increased over the last month.
 From May to June, the city experienced a 2.04% increase for the price of a one-bedroom apartment.
 The rent price for a Tallahassee one-bedroom apartments currently stands at $800.0.

 When we take a look at the two-bedroom comparison from May to June, Tallahassee experienced a 1.35% increase for the price of a two-bedroom apartment.
 The rent price for a Tallahassee two-bedroom apartments currently stands at $1,052.0.

 Rent prices have increased in Tallahassee over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Tallahassee suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

 Rents did not increase in any of the Tallahassee suburbs

 Rents did not decrease in any of the Tallahassee suburbs.

-Rent growth in Tallahassee over the past year has been declining.
+Rent growth in Tallahassee over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Tallahassee rent prices appear to be relatively affordable for local residents.

 The price for a Tallahassee one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.